Gut & Digestion

-- Peptide BPC-157, with known roles in neuroprotection, wound, resolution of inflammation, and maintenance of the gut epithelial lining.
+Identified through research for neuroprotection, wound healing, resolution of inflammation, and maintenance of the gut epithelial lining.

-- B12, needed for proper cell division, red blood cell production, neurotransmitter formation, and optimal athletic performance.
+Necessary for proper cell division, red blood cell production, neurotransmitter formation, and optimal exercise performance.

 Liver & Spleen

-- Niacin, essential for heart health, mood, cognition, and energy.
+Essential for cardiovascular health, mood, cognition, and energy.

-- Tissue-Specific Protein and peptides exclusively found in splenic tissue such as spleen, tuftsin and splenopentin which enhance immune function.
+Peptides exclusively found in splenic tissue which enhance immune function.